ibm-cloud-docs/codeengine/cmd_defs.md

 ```
 {: pre}

-**Command Options**
+#### Command Options
+ {: #cmd-options-header]

 `--name`, `-n`
 :   The name of the generic secret.
-This value is required.
+This value is *required*.

 `--decode`, `-d`
 :   Show the `Data` output as decoded in the details.
 If this option is not specified, the `Data` details are base64-encoded.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--output`, `-o`
 :   Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
-This value is optional.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.